OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 ## 1. Create initial resources on Microsoft Azure

-To run succesfully this Demo, it is needed three initial things:
+To run successfully this Demo, it is needed three initial things:

 1. Create an Application registered on Azure Active Directory.
 2. Create a Service Principal for the Aplication.
 3. Create a Resource Group to allocate on it all the necessary to run the demo.

-To complete that you just have to run the Powershell script CreateInitialResources.ps1 with the following parameters:
+To complete that you just have to run the Powershell script **CreateInitialResources.ps1** with the following parameters:

     SubscriptionId     --> Azure SubscriptionID to work on it ADApplicationName  --> Name for the Aplication to registrate on Azure Active Directory